 Advantages: Good vision without glasses for driving, hiking, skiing, watching movies.

-Disadvantages: You will need reading glasses for most close-up tasks, including computer work and reading a book.
+Disadvantages: You will need reading glasses for most close-up tasks, like reading a book.
+You might feel comfortable using a computer without glasses in a well lit room.

-Mini monovision and full monovision can also be considered.
-Larger amounts of monovision have the advantage of allowing you to perform more tasks without glasses, and the disadvantage of reducing stereopsis (3D vision).
-If you have used monovision contact lenses in the past, you may like this option.
+Mini Monovision and Full Monovision can also be considered.
+Larger amounts of monovision have the advantage of allowing you to perform more tasks- perhaps all tasks- without glasses, and the disadvantage of reducing stereopsis (3D vision).
+If you have been happy with monovision contact lenses in the past, you may like this option.

-With micro monovision, the two eyes continue to cooperate with one another, but your brain naturally pays a little more attention to one eye depending on the situation at hand.
+With Micro Monovision, the two eyes continue to cooperate with one another, but your brain naturally pays a little more attention to one eye depending on the situation at hand.
 You may not even be aware of which eye is giving you the best focus at any given moment.
 Depth of focus is enhanced while retaining cooperation between the eyes.
+Mini Monovision and Full Monovision can also be considered; these methods increase depth of focus, and reduce stereo 3D vision.